PeterYHChen/federal-reserve-statement-info-extractor/README.md

 Other ideas:

 4. Explore applying word sense disambiguation to FOMC statements and examine if WSD results are different among statements where there are changes in the base rate or policy
-5. Train a tagging and information extraction program on different interest rate regimes and check the results when passing documents from a different interest rate regime

 ANYTHING ELSE?